MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/tools-in-the-package.md

 ---
-Description: 'The goal of device testing is to test device usage against various hub scenarios and systems power states.'
+Description: The goal of device testing is to test device usage against various hub scenarios and systems power states.
-MS-HAID: 'buses.tools\_in\_the\_package'
+MS-HAID: buses.tools\_in\_the\_package
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'